 Worldwide also offers Garrett/Honeywell engine conversions, Expediter cargo conversions and special mission modifications.
-Its future growth will be in the Regional Jet market specifically the Embraer ERJ-135/140/145 series aircraft and the Bombardier CRJ-100/200/700 and 900 series aircrafts.
+The future growth will be in the Regional Jet market, specifically the Embraer ERJ-135/140/145 series and the Bombardier CRJ-100/200/700 and 900 series aircrafts.

-Founded in Wichita Kansas in 1986, Worldwide Aircraft Services is centrally located in the U.S., at the Springfield - Branson Airport in Springfield, Missouri, accessing the airports newly built 8,000 foot runway.
-Flying in aircraft from around the world some 90% of Worldwide's customers are from outside of the U.S.
+Founded in Wichita, Kansas, in 1986, Worldwide Aircraft Services is centrally located in the U.S., at the Springfield - Branson Airport in Springfield, Missouri, accessing the airport's newly built 8,000-foot runway.

-The Global Aircraft Maintenance Repair Overhaul (MRO) market is forecasted to reach $45.5 billion in 2009 up nearly 1 % from 2008.
+The Global Aircraft Maintenance Repair Overhaul (MRO) market is forecasted to reach $45.5 billion in 2009, up nearly 1 % from 2008.
 MRO will continue to grow at a compound annual growth rate of about 4% to $56 billion in 2013 and nearly $69 billion in 2018.*

-The current economic picture may actually be "good news" for Worldwide which could see more business from upgrades to existing aircraft as corporations and individuals decide against transitioning to a larger aircraft, as well as transitioning from jet back to turboprop aircraft which are much more economical to operate.
+Outside of the manufacturer, Worldwide is the only authorized Fairchild Merlin/Metro Service Center in the world.
+The current economic picture may actually be "good news" for Worldwide, which could see more business from upgrades to existing aircraft as corporations and individuals decide against transitioning to a larger aircraft, as well as transitioning from jet back to turboprop aircraft, which are much more economical to operate.